-The students are also supported by individual tutors/mentors that are both academics as well as MSc students that help with day-to-day educational activities.
-This apparently helps improve student experience and strengthen the ties amongst students.
+The students are also supported by individual tutors/mentors.
+Moreover, they are given opportunities to hone their academic knowledge by acting as instructors of BSc students.
+This innovative practice apparently helps improve student experience and strengthen the ties amongst students.